The following information will answer many of your questions about what will happen before, during, and after your surgery.

 You must not eat or drink anything after midnight the night before your surgery!

-A disectomy, laminectomy, X-stop procedure, permanent DCS placement and kyphoplasty may involve an overnight stay.
-A lumbar fusion involves a 3-5 day stay.
+A discectomy, laminectomy, permanent DCS placement and kyphoplasty may be outpatient or involve an overnight stay.
+A lumbar fusion involves a 1-2 day stay.
+Staff will assist you in walking a short distance approximately 6 hours after surgery.

 After a fusion surgery, you will find a drain coming from your back lying next to you in bed.
 This will relieve any fluid accumulation from the surgical area.
 If you are sent home with a drain you will have to return to our office the following day to have it removed.